This is the personal website of Dominic Widdows. It contains a range

 Here are a couple of poems.

-We've also recently started a Pittsburgh poetry group
+We also set up a sporadic Pittsburgh poetry group

 at work.
 It evolved accidentally into a collaborative process: the